How Does an Art Living Scam Work?

 July 28, 2018

-Since the internet is full of scams of any kind, neither Art is not an exception.
-Even though the same ones started decades ago now, recently the activity has been growing largely.
-And this is not to be overlooked.
+Since the internet is full of scams of any kind, Art is not an exception either.
+Even though the same ones started decades ago now, recently Art Living Scam has been growing larger.
+But how does an art living scam work?

 It is not fair at all, is it?